 If you are unsure of the consequences of dropping or failing a paper, get in touch with your Student Advisor.

 What is a major?

 A major is the main subject area you will be studying during your Bachelor degree.
 Very likely, half or more of the papers you do at UC will be in your major.
 Some examples of BSc majors are Psychology, Biology, and Physics.
-You can find the full list here.
+You can find the full list on the BSc qualification page.

 Can I minor in another subject?

 Minors can be done in a science or non-science subject.
 In most cases it is easy to fit a minor into a degree plan with a single major.
 Minors typically involve doing five papers in the minor subject, but there can be additional stipulations.
 If you are interested in doing a minor in any subject, get in touch with Science Student Advisor.